OffworldAstronaut/EsperantoWordMachine/README.md

 See the LICENSE file for more details!

->No one owns Esperanto, one should not profit from hope of a new world.
+>*No one owns Esperanto, one should not profit from the hope of a new world.*